 Have you ever broken a promise that you made?

-Do you believe that these promises are true in your life?
-Do you believe that because of Jesus and his cross all your sins are forgive by God?
+Do you think that these promises are true in your life?
+Do you believe that because of Jesus and his cross all your sins are forgiven by God?
 Do you believe that because of Jesus and his eternal life you have a new heart that loves God and loves other people?
 I do, and I hope you do too.

 Because of Jesus all my sins are forgiven and I can have a new heart.

-With Jesus I can love God and others with my new heart that is full of his love for me.
+With Jesus I can love God and others with my new heart that is full of his love.

 DO SOMETHING TOGETHER

-Because of your cross I am forgiven and because of your resurrection I can have a new heart.
+Jesus, because of your cross I am forgiven and because of your resurrection I can have a new heart.
 Thank you for all you’ve done for me.
+Amen.